ChrisWoodgate/BraWl/README.md

 ## Documentation
 The in addition to this README and the provided examples, the code also has (searchable) documentation which is auto-generated using [Doxygen](https://www.doxygen.nl).
 This documentation contains information about all modules, functions, subroutines, and derived types, so is particularly useful if you are looking to develop a new feature.
 There are two options available for viewing this documentation:
 1. View the auto-generated documentation hosted online at [https://chriswoodgate.github.io/BraWl/](https://chriswoodgate.github.io/BraWl/).
-(Intended for end-users.)
+(Intended for end-users and developers looking to implement new features.)
 2. Generate and 'host' your own version of the documentation on your local machine.
 (Intended for developers wanting to check that their comments/documentation is being rendered as expected.)

 ### Local generation and 'hosting' of documentation